metaborg/documentation/source/core/manual/language-processing.rst

   ISpoofaxBuilder builder = ... // Get through dependency injection
   ISpoofaxBuildOutput output = builder.build(input);

-The result of building is a :java:ref:`~org.metaborg.spoofax.core.build.ISpoofaxBuildOutput` object which denotes if the build was successful, and contains resource changes, parse, analysis, and transformation results, and any messages produced during building.
+The result of building is a :java_ref:`~org.metaborg.spoofax.core.build.ISpoofaxBuildOutput` object which denotes if the build was successful, and contains resource changes, parse, analysis, and transformation results, and any messages produced during building.
 It also includes the state of the build, which can be passed to the next build input to perform incremental processing.

 Manual language processing